 To help with your decision, our recommendations for the 25 best hotels in Tuscan towns only includes properties which are open all year, some of their country cousins close during the winter.

 Tuscany is rich in history and wealthy with charm, and its medieval towns and serene hilltop villages and just rife with elegant, atmospheric places to stay.
-Many of our suggestions in this list of 25 could feature in this list, but here are some we class as especially historic and charming.
+Many of our suggestions in this list could feature here but there are some we class as especially historic and charming.

-Or, still in Siena, there are the six rooms of the Campo Regio Relais.
+- Or, still in Siena, there are the six rooms of the Campo Regio Relais.
 They’re romantic and stylish, but it’s the incredible views over Siena which will really make your stay.
 The hotel itself is tucked away down a delightful, narrow alleyway, and the service is very personal.
-Rooms start from around £170 per night.

 If you’re looking for luxury hotels in Tuscany then you needn’t restrict your searches to Florence and to the luxury hotels in the Tuscan countryside.
 There’s a surprising number of five star hotels along Tuscany’s coastline, and some small towns have more than their fair share and glamour and elegance.